-- There is either no user logged on to the device, or the logged on user does not have the right Update device time. - ⇒ section 5.1.3 With enSuite "Update date and time" (action) (p.
-32) - ▶ If applicable, switch to the home display ☐ of the enCore device. - ▶ When the NTP time synchronization4 is activated, open the desired display via System Time Service Date & Time Update date and time.
+- There is either no user logged on to the device, or the logged on user does not have the right Update device time. ⇒ 5.1.3 With enSuite "Update date and time" (action) (p.
+35) - ▶ If applicable, switch to the home display frac{1}{100} of the enCore device. - Open the display via i System Time Service Date & Time. - In the display Time Synchronization you can synchronize the system time in seconds. - In the edit field Time synchronization by enter the number of seconds the system time shall be changed.
+Positive and negative values are allowed.